AidaMehammed/fc-pruning/README.md

 ```
 ### Training Options
 #### Model
 File name will provided as generic data to clients, which later will be imported by the app.
 The model class should have the name 'Model' and include the forward method.
-For more details, please refer to the example provided in [models/pytorch/models](/data/sample_data/generic/cnn.py)
+More models available under:  [models/pytorch/models](/data/sample_data/generic/cnn.py)

 `model`: This field should specify the Python file containing the model implementation.
 It is expected to be in the .py format.